nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >Format: `group /edit /gid [GROUP_ID] [</n [GORUP_NAME]>] [</pl [NAME1 NAME2...]>]`
 >* `[GROUP_ID]` refers to the unique identifier of the group.
->    * The unique identifier for a gorup can be retrieved with [`group /list`](#listing-all-groups-group-list) command.
+>    * The unique identifier for a gorup can be retrieved with the [`group /list`](#listing-all-groups-group-list) command.

 <br>

 > **💡 Notes:**
 > - A group with a unique identifier of `[GROUP_ID]` has to exist before it can be edited.
 > - Each name in `[NAME1 NAME2 ...]` for a particular group should be unique.
-> - There are 2 editable fields, group name and the people involved in the session.
+> - There are 2 editable fields: group name and the people involved in the session.
 >
 > **⚠️Warning:**
-> - This action is irreversible, once the command has been entered, the group would be edited.
+> - This action is irreversible.
+The group is edited immediately after entering this command.

 <br>